hassan97mahmoud/hassan97mahmoud/README.md

 # 👋 Hello there!
-I'm Hassan Mahmoud Abu Esmail
+I'm Hassan Mahmoud

 <p align="center">
   <em>AI Solutions Engineer with a passion for building intelligent systems that solve real-world problems.</em>